-The PEN/Malamud Award for Excellence in the Short Story was established by Bernard Malamud’s family to honor excellence in the art of short fiction.
+The PEN/Malamud Award for Excellence in Short Fiction was established by Bernard Malamud’s family to honor excellence in the art of short fiction.
 The basis of the award fund was a gift from the Malamud family.
 The fund continues to grow through the generosity of friends, supporters, and Reading Series subscribers.
 The readings and the fund are administered by the PEN/Faulkner Foundation.
 A panel of PEN/Faulkner directors forms the selection committee for the awards.

 About Bernard Malamud“I like packaging a self or two in a few pages, predicting lifetimes.
 The drama is terse, happens faster, and is often outlandish.
 A short story is a way of indicating the complexity of life in a few pages, producing the surprise and effect of a profound knowledge in a short time.” – Bernard Malamud (1914–1986)

 During his 37-year writing career, Bernard Malamud received the National Book Award twice, as well as the Pulitzer Prize, and the Gold Medal for lifetime achievement from the National Academy and Institute of Arts and Letters.
 His published works include: The Natural, The Magic Barrel, The Fixer, and The Stories of Bernard Malamud.